jdevalk/clicky/readme.txt

 === Clicky by Yoast ===
-Contributors: joostdevalk
+Contributors: joostdevalk, yoast
-Tags: analytics, statistics, clicky, getclicky, affiliate, outbound links, analysis, Joost de Valk, Yoast Requires at least: 4.9
+Tags: analytics, statistics, clicky, getclicky, affiliate, outbound links, analysis, Yoast Requires at least: 5.1
 Tested up to: 5.2
-Stable tag: 1.7
+Stable tag: 1.8

 Integrates the Clicky web analytics service into your blog and adds features for comment tracking & more.